 You must consider the year you pay the expenses and the finality of the adoption.
 Follow these rules to claim the credit:

 - If you pay the expenses in a year before the adoption becomes final, you can claim the credit in the year after the year of payment.
-So, you can claim expenses paid in 2014 for the credit on your 2015 return if the adoption isn’t yet final.

 - If you pay the expenses in the year the adoption becomes final, you can claim the credit for that year.